Expertise: Software (ArcGIS, Git, R, Stata), data management, data processing, data sources, data visualization, regular

 I have been working in Data and Visualization Services since its inception in 2007 and currently serve as the subject librarian for economics and business, geographic information systems (GIS), geography, maps and U.S. federal government documents.
 I began working at Perkins Library in 1996, and from 1990-1996, I worked as a librarian specializing in government documents and maps at Texas A&M University.
 I earned a Master of Library and Information Science at the University of Texas at Austin and a B.A. in Economics from Rice University.

 Expertise: Software (Excel, Tableau, Python, SQL, Adobe Illustrator, Gephi, ArcGIS/QGIS, R), data processing, data visualization, network analysis, regular expressions, text analysis, web visualizations

 I began working as the Data Visualization Coordinator for Data and Visualization Services in 2012.
 While pursuing my doctorate in Information Science from Indiana University, I spent three years as a research assistant, focusing on information visualization projects and instruction.
 My research spans a wide range of subjects and methods — from qualitative analysis of interview and observational data to pattern detection in large, quantitative datasets.
 I hold a Master of Communication from Cornell University and have complementary training in cognitive science and computer science.
 I am happy to help with all phases of the data analysis cycle, and I am especially familiar with data processing/formatting and the design of visualizations and interactive systems.
 I teach workshops on data visualization, text analysis and related software tools.

-I am a recent member of Data and Visualization Services and a longtime member of the Duke University Libraries staff.
 My current interests are helping researchers manage the lifecycle of data projects from gathering to cleaning, analysis to visualization; bootstrapping “Big Data” developments; helping library users implement new data tools and exploring data storage solutions.
-I earned a B.A in sociology with concentrations in computer science and political science from the University of North Carolina at Greensboro, and I earned my Master of Library and Information Science from the University of North Carolina at Chapel Hill.
+I earned a B.A in Sociology with concentrations in Computer Science and Political Science from the University of North Carolina at Greensboro, and I earned a Master of Library and Information Science from the University of North Carolina at Chapel Hill.